Close

 Through the Primary and Secondary Markets

-You have to go through following steps for buying treasury bills through the primary and secondary markets:
+You have to go through the following steps to buy treasury bills through the primary and secondary markets:

 • Open a Demat account with a bank or broker.